coderefinery/research-software-engineering/content/containers.md

     : Success
 ```

 We are happy to see "Success".
-The "ERROR" does not bother us here.
-This is because
+The "ERROR" does not bother us here (this is
-we did not provide any input files.
+because we did not provide any input files).

 ---